Length Function Compatibility for Group Actions on Real Trees: Synthetic compatibility conditions

-\begin{remark} Behrstock, Bestvina, and Clay~\cite{bbc} consider a similar collection of sets when giving a criterion for the presence of a rectangle in the Guirardel core of two free simplicial $F_r$ trees.
-This connection will be elaborated on in Section~\ref{sec:compat-core}. \end{remark}
+\begin{remark} Behrstock, Bestvina, and Clay~\cite{bbc} consider a similar collection of sets when giving a criterion for the presence of a rectangle in the Guirardel core of two free simplicial $F_r$ trees. \end{remark}

 Pairs of group elements with either overlapping or disjoint axes for a given action capture the situations in Figure~\ref{fig:lam-inc-comb}~and~Figure~\ref{fig:lam-inc-or}.
 Let $P(G) = G\times G\setminus \Delta$ be the set of all distinct pairs of elements in our group.